Peter Scholze

 Peter Scholze ([ˈpeːtɐ ˈʃɔltsə]; born 11 December 1987) is a German mathematician known for his work in arithmetic geometry.
-He has been a professor at the University of Bonn since 2012 and director at the Max Planck Institute for Mathematics since 2018.
+He has been a professor at the University of Bonn since 2012 and co-director at the Max Planck Institute for Mathematics since 2018.
 He has been called one of the leading mathematicians in the world.
-He won the Fields Medal in 2018, which is regarded as the highest professional honor in mathematics.
+In 2018, he won the Fields Medal, an award regarded as the highest professional honor in mathematics.